sigp/eth2.0-resources/validator-architecture.md

 Here components are placed inside binaries (listed as `exe` files, for fun).
-Three different layouts are provide to demonstrate how the component layout might during different phases of Serenity deployment.
+Three different layouts are provide to demonstrate how the component layout might differ between different phases of Serenity deployment.
 The `v0.0.1` phase is the focus of this document, future states are listed as considerations.

 ### v0.0.1: Testnet